 This year's ski season is upon us, and before long, the mountain will be covered in snow and you'll be planning your first visit to Hogadon Basin Ski Area.
-As one of Casper’s many jewels, we are just as excited as you are for opening day which is currently projected for December 2nd, 2022 (depending on weather conditions, with limited runs).
+As one of Casper’s many jewels, we are just as excited as you are for opening day which is currently projected for early December (depending on weather conditions, with limited runs).
 But before you get too excited and race up the mountain unprepared, here’s everything you need to know about Hogadon.